 First Year Seminar | FYS

-Welcome to Pacific’s First-Year Seminar, a course that introduces incoming students to college academic life and the skills needed for success in that life.
+Welcome to Pacific’s First-Year Seminar, a course that introduces incoming first year students to college academic life and the skills needed for success in that life.

 We keep First-Year Seminar, or FYS, as it is more commonly known, classes small, capped at 21, which allows our faculty to design a unique experience with new students in mind.
 FYS courses are topically diverse, ranging from discussions on animal rights to prison reform, but they all work to develop a foundation of learning that will prepare you for your four years at Pacific.
 First Year Seminar (HUM 100) also fulfills part of the undergraduate core requirements.